Steerable Visual Representations: Related Work

 \paragraph{Text-conditioned visual features.}

 To our knowledge, \textit{no prior work} steers a visual encoder effectively with text while preserving its representation quality.
 The closest attempt, FLAIR~\cite{xiao2025flair}, applies text-conditioned attention pooling over a frozen SigLIP encoder (late fusion), resulting in suboptimal steerability and underperforming unimodal encoders on standard vision benchmarks (\cref{fig:teaser}).
 Concurrent works condition visual features on text but target narrow pipelines.
 TIE~\cite{thirukovalluru2025tie} injects query tokens into the image encoder to reduce visual tokens in MLLMs, optimizing for document understanding.
 ELIP~\cite{zhan2025elip} prepends text in the ViT to improve text-to-image retrieval re-ranking.
+TEVI~\cite{mahajan2026tevi} edits CLIP's final image features via caption-conditional SAE masking to suppress irrelevant information.
 In contrast, \model{} is a general framework for producing steerable visual representations that transfer across a wide variety of tasks.